Term 1B spellings:

 Reading books changed on Fridays

-Plus weekly phonics activity sheet, given out on Friday, to be returned the following Wednesday.
+Plus weekly Phonics and Maths activity sheet, given out on Friday, to be returned the following Wednesday.

 Year 1 Common Exception Words

 What will my child be learning in Year 1?

 What is the phonic screening check?

 In the summer term of Year 1, the children complete a statutory phonics screening check.
 This is a short, light-touch assessment introduced by the Government for the first time in 2012 to confirm whether individual pupils have learnt phonic decoding to an appropriate standard.

 The screening comprises of a list of 40 real and nonsense-words (pseudo words), which your child reads one-to-one with a teacher.
 Pseudo words allow the assessment to focus purely on decoding phonic knowledge.
 As pseudo-words are new to all children, they do not favour those with a good knowledge of vocabulary or large sight word memory.
 The words in the screening incorporate phonics skills acquired by the children in both Year One and Reception.
 It is conducted in a quiet room without distractions.

 Section 1 of the test comprises 12 pseudo-words and 8 real words.
 It focuses on GPCs that are usually introduced first to children learning to decode using phonics.